 Multiple sclerosis is a disorder in which the immune system attacks the nerves’ protective covering.
 Multiple sclerosis manifests itself in a variety of ways, including vision loss, discomfort, fatigue, and decreased coordination.
 With infusion therapy for multiple sclerosis, medicine is delivered directly into your bloodstream for extended periods of time, relieving symptoms for longer periods of time.
-Our skilled team is available to assess, diagnose, and treat multiple sclerosis at Jean Walter Infusion.
+Dr. Nasser Nasseri, MD, and his team are available to assess, diagnose, and treat multiple sclerosis at Jean Walter Infusion.
 For more information, contact us or book an appointment online.
-We have convenient locations to serve you in Rosedale, Baltimore, Columbia, Glen Burnie, North Baltimore and Catonsville MD.
+We have convenient locations to serve you in Rosedale, Baltimore, Columbia, Glen Burnie, North Baltimore, Edgewater, and Catonsville MD.

 Table of Contents:

 How long is infusion therapy for multiple sclerosis?

 What are the benefits of infusion therapy for multiple sclerosis?

 The central nervous system (CNS) is affected by multiple sclerosis (MS), an immune-mediated condition.
 While experts aren’t exactly sure what causes it, they know it involves the immune system.
 MS can eventually destroy all the myelin that surrounds your nerves if left untreated.
 The nerves themselves may then be damaged.

 Several types of treatments are available for MS, but there is no cure.
 Treatment can slow the progression of MS. It can also ease symptoms and reduce the damage caused by flare-ups, a flare-up is a period of symptoms.